nadinejavier/dns-panel/README.md

 What I would have done with more time:

-1) If I had more time, I would have thought harder about a better strategy in the quesiton of updating records and handling domain changes.
+1) If I had more time, I would have thought harder and done more research about a better strategy in the quesiton of updating records and handling domain changes.
 With my amount of knowledge with DNS I feel that I didn't come up with the most productive solution.
-2) Having the requests to work and the overall app to work.
+2) Having the requests and the overall app to work.
 I had trouble with authorization with my requests, but I tried to focus more on coming up with the solutions and strategies to be implemented.
 This code does not execute a working product, and is more of a pseudo code.
 3) Security and refactoring.